Can Weed Cause Kidney Stones?

 Some of the major risk factors for stone development are:

-The conditions result in high blood pressure, persistent kidney disease, and end-stage renal disease.
+The conditions result in High blood pressure, persistent kidney disease, and end-stage renal disease.

 Larger kidney stones, in particular, are notoriously uncomfortable, with symptoms including pain, inflammation, bleeding, or infection.
 However, these symptoms normally do not appear until the stone has begun to migrate through the urinary system.